Crystal Palace vs West Bromwich Albion U23 - Match Centre - Crystal Palace F.C.

 Goal!

 Goal!
-Crystal Palace PL2 1, West Bromwich Albion PL2 2.
-Owen Windsor (West Bromwich Albion PL2) left footed shot from the right side of the box to the bottom left corner.
-Assisted by Tomiwa Solanke with a through ball.
+West Bromwich Albion PL2 1, Crystal Palace PL2 0.
+Trialist (West Bromwich Albion PL2) right footed shot from outside the box to the bottom right corner.
+Assisted by Kyle Edwards.

 free kick won